Submit a Run:AI Job via YAML¶

 There are cases where you want to forgo the CLI and use direct YAML calls.
 A frequent scenario for using the Kubernetes YAML syntax to submit Jobs is integrations.
 Researchers may already be working with an existing system that submits Jobs, and want to continue working with the same system.
 Though it is possible to call the Run:AI CLI from the customer's integration, it is sometimes not enough.

 - Train workloads.
-Training is characterized by a deep learning session that has a start and an end.
+Train workloads are characterized by a deep learning session that has a start and an end.
 A Training session can take anywhere from a few minutes to a couple of weeks.
 It can be interrupted in the middle and later restored.
 Training workloads typically utilize large percentages of GPU computing power and memory.

 - Build workloads.
 Build workloads are interactive.
 They are used by data scientists to write machine learning code and test it against subsets of the data.
 Build workloads typically do not maximize usage of the GPU.